ComputeCanada/magic_castle/scenario.md

 1. Go to https://git.computecanada.ca/fafor10/slurm_cloud.
 2. Star the repo ;).
-3. Instead of `master`, select the branch named `puppet`.
-4. Click on the `examples` folder.
+3. Click on the `examples` folder.
-5. Click on the `openstack` folder.
+4. Click on the `openstack` folder.
-6. Verify everyone has an arbutus cloud account.
+5. Verify everyone has an arbutus cloud account.
-7. Click on the `arbutus` folder.
+6. Click on the `arbutus` folder.
 For those who do not have an account on Arbutus, select the cloud corresponding to your account.
-8. Click on `main.tf`
+7. Click on `main.tf`

 This file contains a Terraform module.
 A module block instructs Terraform to create an instance of a module, and in turn to instantiate any resources defined within it.
 The